Western retail giants restrict travel to Bangladesh after attacks

 Bangladesh's government, however, rejected the claim by the Islamic State and blamed the growing violence in the country on its domestic political opponents trying to show it in poor light.
 The attacks on foreigners, while rare, follow the killings of four Bangladeshi bloggers this year by machete-wielding assailants, and have spawned fear among the foreign community.

-Shahidullah Azim, a garment exporter who supplies to Sears , Loblaws and Perry Ellis among others said one of his buyers asked him to come to Dubai instead, along with the clothing samples.
+Shahidullah Azim, a garment exporter who supplies to Sears (SCC.TO), Loblaws (L.TO) and Perry Ellis (PERY.O) among others said one of his buyers asked him to come to Dubai instead, along with the clothing samples.

 Other foreign business executives asked for video conferences with their Bangladeshi counterparts, saying they couldn't travel to Dhaka because of the warnings issued by their governments.